Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Focus on the net disbursed amount

-Instead of only checking the sanctioned loan figure, always confirm how much will actually be credited after deducting origination fees, GST, and insurance premiums.
+Instead of only checking the sanctioned loan figure, always confirm how much will actually be credited after deducting origination/processing fees, GST, and insurance premiums.

 Minimal Docs, Maximum Approval - Apply Now.